ghoneycutt/puppet-module-ssh/README.md

 sshd_config_use_dns
 -------------------
 UseDNS option in sshd_config.
-The default is 'yes' on Linux OS.
+The default is 'yes' on Linux.

-- *Default*: based on OS platform.
-(Only valid on Linux OS.)
+- *Default*: 'USE_DEFAULTS'

 sshd_config_banner
 ------------------